How to publish your very first editorial post

 We recommend you treat this like a homework assignment, or at the very least an opportunity presented to all students for extra credit.

-- Select their favourite Project: Ask students to choose a project of their own that exemplifies your school's standards and creativity.
+1. Select their favourite project: Ask students to choose a project of their own that exemplifies your school's standards and creativity.
 Hopefully this should already have been uploaded to their Rookies portfolio page.

-- Document the Journey: Ask students to create a document that includes images, sketches, and descriptions to explain how they created the project.
+2. Document the journey: Ask students to create a document that includes images, sketches, and descriptions to explain how they created the project.
 Highlight key decisions and breakthroughs.
 Help your students gather insights about their inspiration, challenges, and problem-solving.
 Encourage them to share extra details about how they created the project and include as much "behind the scenes" information as possible.

-- Incorporate the Human Element: Encourage the student's to include personal insights, struggles, and moments of triumph.
+3. Incorporate the human element: Encourage the student's to include personal insights, struggles, and moments of triumph.
 This human touch creates a connection with readers.

-- Showcase the Result: Conclude the article by showcasing the final project.
+4. Showcase the result: Conclude the article by showcasing the final project.
 Compare it to the initial concept to highlight the growth and transformation.

-- Review and Select Favourite Article: Once you have reviewed all the article submissions, simply nominate your favourite articles to be considered for publishing with our Editorial team.
+5. Review and select favourite article: Once you have reviewed all the article submissions, simply nominate your favourite articles to be considered for publishing with our Editorial team.

 Project Breakdown Inspiration